 - A blocked tear duct can be treated with an operation.
 The usual operation is called dacrocystorhinostomy (DCR).
-In this operation a new passage is made between your tear sac and your nose and this bypasses any blockage below your tear sac and allows tears to drain normally again.
+A tiny probe is passed through the blocked tear duct and can unblock it.

 - DCR surgery is worthwhile if the watering is bad enough to interfere with your activities of daily living.
 It is also recommended if you have had an infection in your tear sac as a result of the blocked tear duct.
 The surgery may prevent repeated attacks of a red, painful swelling at the corner of your eye.

 - The surgery is not without its risks and should only be done if you fully understand the pros and cons.